jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 Conversions and Audio Conversions interfaces are stored.

 ### The _Command Line FFmpeg_ tab
 By selecting the 'Command Line FFmpeg' tab you will see the command of each selected profile.
-To change a command on the fly, you must first enable the write function on the [Setup dialog](https://github.com/jeanslack/Videomass/blob/gh-pages/Pages/Startup/Setup.md).
-Remember that a profile changed on the fly will only be applied in the conversion process but will not be stored on the profile.
-To save a new profile, you will need to use the 'New..' function in the toolbar.
+Here you can change the command on the fly by adding new parameters and the conversion process will execute exactly the command you wrote.
+Remember that a profile changed on the fly will not be stored on the profile.
+To save a new profile, you will need to use the 'New..' or 'Edit..' functions in the toolbar.

 ### Start Encoding
 ![Image](../../../images/start_encoding_button.png)